 The Green Proving Ground program has commissioned Department of Energy National Laboratories to perform real-world measurement and verification of the following technologies in pilot installations in federally-owned buildings.
 Preliminary technology assessments are available below as PDFs.

 Preliminary Technology Assessments

 Central Plant Optimization Strategy > This central plant control technology is designed to optimize energy use in chilled water systems.
 To reduce energy consumption, chillers, cooling towers, and associated pumps are operated as a single system.
 In combination with the necessary Variable Frequency Drive (VFD) equipment, this technology applies a control algorithm to maintain optimal differential system pressure, reducing pumping energy and equipment runtime.
+Findings available 2016.

 Socially Driven HVAC > The socially driven web-based thermostat is a heating, ventilation, and air conditioning (HVAC) control system that enables office building occupants to control their thermal environment through a mobile device or web page.
 The software collects and processes occupant preferences in a “social networking /gaming” environment; artificial intelligence technologies then calculate the most efficient way to satisfy those preferences using the building’s HVAC system.
+Findings available 2015.

 Variable-Speed Chiller Plant Control > By treating the chilled water plant as an optimized complete system, variable-speed chiller plant control technology saves energy, water, and even provides the possibility of an overall plant-size reduction.
+Findings available 2016.